king-ali/RNNoise/README.md

-# Rnnoise window
+# Rnnoise

-RNNoise is a noise suppression library based on a recurrent neural network.
-Rnnoise provides high quality real-time noise suppression that can run smoothly on mobiles and browsers.
+This is the most comprehensive guide for RNNoise, a noise suppression library built upon a recurrent neural network.
+RNNoise delivers top-notch real-time noise reduction, ensuring a seamless audio communication experience on mobile devices by eliminating background noises and echoes.
+While the official implementation and advanced versions of RNNoise yield impressive results, they may still face challenges in effectively suppressing echoes and various types of noise while preserving speech quality.
+We trained and fine-tuned RNNoise to address these challenges successfully.

-## Demo
+## Demo window

 Get Wsl on window
 Results in files are removed from /mnt/wsl so you can do somewhere /mnt/c or d